-- a) Tee zone: Any part of the projection of the ball must at least touch the imaginary line defining the perimeter. - b) Fairway: Any ball where the base touches the fairway will be deemed inside the fairway. - c) Green: Any part of the projection of the ball touching the green zone will be classed on the green. - d) Holed: The ball and its entirety must be below the surface of the ground. - e) Out of Bounds: Any part of the projection of the ball touching the boundary line is IN bounds. - f) Water Hazards: Any part of the projection of the ball touching the hazard line is OUT of the hazard. - g) Bunker: Any ball where the base touches sand inside the bunker will be deemed inside the bunker.
+- Tee zone: Any part of the projection of the ball must at least touch the imaginary line defining the perimeter. - Fairway: Any ball where the base touches the fairway will be deemed inside the fairway. - Green or GUR: Any part of the projection of the ball touching the green zone will be classed on the green. - Holed: The ball and its entirety must be below the surface of the ground. - Out of Bounds: Any part of the projection of the ball touching the boundary line is IN bounds.

+- Water Hazards: Any part of the projection of the ball touching the hazard line is OUT of the hazard. - Bunker: Any ball where the base touches sand inside the bunker will be deemed inside the bunker.